Boston Combined Pediatrics Residency Program and Harvard Medical School Medical Genetics Residency Combined Training Program

 The Boston Combined Residency Program in Pediatrics, together with the Harvard Medical School Residency Program in Medical Genetics, offer a combined four-year training program in pediatrics and medical genetics.
 Graduates of the program will be fully qualified and board eligible in both pediatrics and medical genetics.
 In addition to their pediatrics training at Boston Children’s Hospital and Boston Medical Center, participants gain access to innovative clinical and research opportunities in genetics.

 Residents spend the first year in pediatrics residency at Boston Children’s Hospital and Boston Medical Center.
-The first-year rotation schedule of residents in the combined pediatrics-medical genetics residency is nearly identical to the schedule in the Categorical and Urban Health and Advocacy tracks.
+The first-year rotation schedule of residents in the combined pediatrics-medical genetics residency is nearly identical to the schedule in the Categorical and Leadership in Equity and Advocacy tracks.
 Residents in this program, however, will be offered two additional months of subspecialty elective training and, accordingly, may be assigned less time on general pediatrics inpatient rotations.

 During the following two years, trainees alternate between pediatrics and medical genetics every six months.
 Residents complete the majority of the core pediatrics rotations assigned in the Categorical track.
 The length of rotations on some subspecialty inpatient services may be abbreviated.
 The fourth and final year is dedicated primarily to research in the trainee’s area of interest in medical genetics.
 The curriculum is designed to assure a cohesive, planned educational experience that integrates pediatrics and medical genetics throughout the training program.